 Approaches to Mathematics

-As the National Curriculum aims to develop children's understanding of maths, being able to reason, apply skills and problem solve is at the heart of our mathematics curriculum, with opportunities for children to succeed and excel.
+As the National Curriculum aims to develop children's understanding of mathematics, being able to reason, apply skills and problem solve is at the heart of our mathematics curriculum, with opportunities for all children to succeed and excel.